dlcs/protagonist/docs/adr/0010-replace-maxunauthorised.md

 The initial migration to add the new columns will need to migrate data, as well as changing schema.
 We must not break any existing behaviour.

 We will continue accepting `maxUnauthorised` in API payloads but these will be mapped to `maxWidth` and/or `openFullMax` to maintain current behaviour as above.

+All info.json files will need to be regenerated.